IBMStreams/sample.netflow/README.md

 The aggregation time interval can be configured.
 The Netflow Viewer visualizes the aggregated data, including the geographical locations of source and destination.

-This repository contains artifacts for 2 different applications `NetflowCollector` and the `NetflowVieWer`.
+This repository contains artifacts for 2 different applications `NetflowSample` and the `NetflowDemo`.

 ## Netflow Sample

 The Netflow Sample is a is simple out of the box running demonstration for an application that collects network statistics and presents them centrally in a web display.
-The Netflow Sample is composed of 2 jobs; the `NetflowCollector` and the `NetflowVieWer`.
+The Netflow Sample is composed of 2 jobs; the `NetflowCollector` and the `NetflowViewer`.

 ### NetflowCollector